-1. Introduction
+1. INTRODUCTION

 Information and Communication Technologies (ICT) lie at the convergence of Information Technology, Telecommunications and Data Networking Technologies.
-The valuation of ICT investments is a challenging task because it is characterized by high level uncertainty and rapidly changing business conditions.
+The valuation of ICT investments is a challenging task because it is characterized by high level uncertainty, and rapidly changing business conditions.
 Traditional finance theory suggests that firms should use a Discounted Cash Flow (DCF) methodology to analyze capital allocation requests.
 However, this approach does not properly account the flexibility inherent in most ICT investment decisions.
-ROs analysis presents an alternative method since it takes into account the managerial flexibility of responding to a change or new situation in business conditions [15].
+ROs analysis presents an alternative method since it takes into account the managerial flexibility of responding to a change or new situation in business conditions [14].
 An option gives its holder the right, but not the obligation, to buy (call option) or sell (put option) an underlying asset in the future.
 Financial options are options on financial assets (e.g. an option to buy 100 shares of Nokia at 90€ per share on January 2007).
 Real Option (RO) is the extension of the options concept to real assets.
 For example, an ICT investment can be viewed as an option to exchange the cost of the specific investment for the benefits resulting from this investment.
 By adopting the philosophy of managerial flexibility (also called active management) we decrease the possibility of experiencing losses while increase the possibility of gaining.
 This is achieved by waiting and learning about the changing business conditions and generally resolving over time part of the overall investment's uncertainty [3].
 For a general overview of real options, Trigeorgis [15] provides an in-depth review and examples on different real options.
 For more practical issues the reader is referred to Mun [13].
-Also, Angelou & Economides [2] apply ROs in a real life ICT case study.
 Finally, Angelou & Economides [1] provide a literature review of the ROs applications to real life ICT investments analysis.

 After the liberalization of the telecommunications markets their market structure has changed from monopoly to oligopoly or perfect competition where many market participants are present.
 The real life ICT business activities do not belong exclusively to only one firm but may also be shared by other competitors.
 Viewing ICT projects as ROs, this paper develops a methodology for evaluating ICT investments decisions in the joint presence of uncertainty and competition.
 We adopt financial option theory and enhance it with competition modeling theory to guide decision-making regarding the management and evaluation of ICT investments.
 Our target is to develop a RO model closely related to the ICT industry characteristics to support ICT evaluation under competition conditions.
-As the number of players is increasing the exogenous competition modeling should take place since market conditions converge to perfect competition.
-In this case, a competitor's entry into the market will only cause a degradation of the overall ICT investment opportunity "pie", while the rest of the competitors will not react to this entry by changing their business strategy.
+As the number of players is increasing the exogenous competition.
+In this case, a competitor's entry to the market will only cause a degradation of the overall ICT investment opportunity "pie", while the rest of the competitors will not react to this entry by changing their business strategy.
 On the other hand, in oligopolistic markets, actions taken by the firm may result in strategic reactions by its competitors.
-In this case, competition should be modeled endogenously requiring the combination of ROs and Game Theory [17].
+In this case, competition should be modeled endogenously requiring the combination of ROs and game theory [17].

-Previous research has applied exogenous competition modeling to the shared investment opportunities where the anticipated competitive loss can be viewed as the impact of dividends on a call option [7],[11],[12],[15].
+Previous research has applied exogenous competition modeling to the shared investment opportunities where anticipated competitive loss can be viewed as the impact of dividends on a call option [7],[11],[12],[15].
 Examples include the opportunity to introduce a new product, which is influenced by the introduction of close substitutes or to penetrate a new geographic market without barriers to competitive entry.